Different Question Types for Surveys and What They Mean

 Let's take a look at what each question type means:

-The ‘Multiple Choice’ question type consists of several answers and only one answer can be selected.
-However, a survey is usually intended to understand customer preferences and doesn't necessarily seek the right answer out of the available choices.
+The Multiple Choice question type consists of several answers, and only one can be selected.
+However, a survey usually intends to understand customer preferences and doesn’t necessarily seek the correct answer from the available choices.
 For example:

-The ‘Checkbox’ question type also has multiple answers to choose from.
+The Checkbox question type also has multiple answers to choose from.
 In this case, though, you can select more than one answer.

-‘Choose from List’ is similar to a multiple-choice question, but the answers are listed in a dropdown list.
-Click the dropdown to expand the list and select one answer.
+Choose from List is similar to a multiple-choice question, but the answers are in a dropdown list.
+Click the dropdown to expand the List and select one answer.

-The ‘Email’ question type prompts the survey taker to provide their email ID.
+The Email question type prompts the survey taker to provide their email ID.

-The ‘Name’ question type prompts the survey taker to enter their name.
+The Name question type prompts the survey taker to enter their name.

-The ‘Rating Scale’ question type uses expressive graphics, such as emoticons and stars, for understanding how happy or dissatisfied survey takers are.
-You can also use ‘Yes/No’ and thumbs up/down as possible responses.
+The Rating Scale question type uses expressive graphics, such as emoticons and stars, to understand how happy or dissatisfied survey takers are.
+You can also use “Yes/No” and thumbs up/down as possible responses.

-The ‘NPS Scale’ is a question type that is responded to using a rating scale.
-For example, you can ask 'How likely are you to recommend this company to a friend or colleague' and the survey taker can respond on a rating scale defined by you.
+The NPS Scale is a question type that is responded to using a rating scale.
+For example, you can ask, “How likely are you to recommend this company to a friend or colleague?”
+The survey taker can respond on a rating scale you defined.

-The ‘Button’ question type provides a minimum of two choices to the survey taker.
-For example, ‘Yes/No’ and ‘True/False.’
-It can be used to ask a direct question such as 'Would you recommend our product to your friend?' or 'Does our product serve your purpose?'.
-You can even create a rating question by adding more than two options.
+The Button question type gives the survey taker a minimum of two choices.
+For example, “Yes/No” and “True/False.”
+It can be used to ask direct questions like “Would you recommend our product to your friend?” or “Does our product serve your purpose?”

 This page is displayed as an appreciation message when the survey taker submits the survey.

-Use the ‘Ranking’ question type to prompt survey takers to rank three or more available options.
+Use the Ranking question type to prompt survey takers to rank three or more available options.

-The ‘Text Box’ question type is customizable for a variety of responses.
-For example, you can create a ‘single line’ text box question to request a short product feedback from the survey taker or specific info such as the phone number.
-You can also create a ‘multiple-line’ text box question for detailed feedback.
-For responses that require separate text boxes such as the name, email, address, etc., you can create a ‘multiple-box’ text box question.
+The Text Box question type is customizable for a variety of responses.
+For example, you can create a “single line” text box question to request short product feedback from the survey taker or specific info such as the phone number.
+You can also create a “multiple-line” text box question for detailed feedback.
+For responses that require separate text boxes such as the name, email, address, etc., you can create a “multiple-box” text box question.

 You can even customize the question to accept either numeric or alphanumeric inputs, such as the phone number, pin code, etc., which help you prevent survey takers from entering any junk characters.
-Here’s an example of a ‘Text Box’ question.

-This question is helpful, especially for businesses since they can use ProProfs Survey to request customers to share their product/service experience, where the selfie question also captures their photo that they can use along with the testimonial on their website.
-You can use this to seek employee feedback as well.
-When it comes to the application of this question type, the sky is the limit.
+This question is helpful, especially for businesses, since they can use the ProProfs Survey to request customers to share their product/service experience, where the selfie question also captures their photo that they can use along with the testimonial on their website.

-The ‘Grid of Choices’ question type consists of options arranged in rows and columns.
-The survey taker selects a single option from each column and they collectively answer the main question.
+The Grid of Choices question type consists of options arranged in rows and columns.
+The survey taker selects a single option from each column, and they collectively answer the main question.

 This question type prompts the survey taker to enter their phone number.

-The ‘Record Video’ question that allows your survey takers to answer questions by recording a video in real-time.
+The Record Video question allows your survey takers to answer questions by recording a video in real time.
 They can even upload a previously recorded video file.